 With technology infusing the everyday home more than ever, can we continue to possibly streamline our home further and introduce further tech to make our home lives easier, and will the accommodation of these new technologies now be forefronted within the future of architecture?

 What is a Smart Home?

-Over the last 10 years, implementations of smartphone technology have become so accessible that the accessories supporting smartphones have become even more forefronted.
-From smartwatches to virtual assistants and home speakers, it seems that the range of smart technology that comes paired with the devices within our homes is rapidly expanding.
+Over the last ten years, implementations of smartphone technology have become so accessible that the accessories supporting smartphones have become even more forefronted.
+From smartwatches to virtual assistants and home speakers, the range of smart technology paired with the devices within our homes is rapidly expanding.